gene-git/dual-root/README.rst

     dual-root-tool -st
     dual-root-tool -bt

-Now is a good time to reboot - all should work and you should have /boot from the actively booted
+Now is a good time to reboot - all should work and you should have /boot bind mounted from the actively booted <esp>.
-<esp>.

 Syncing ESPs